Mahfuz Anam: Sheikh Hasina (2009-2024)

 Despite earlier libertarian views, Anam appeared to cautiously welcome the Fall of Kabul in 2021 and the Taliban takeover of Afghanistan.
 He described the situation as a defeat for the United States.
 In spite of Hasina accusing Anam of colluding with the World Bank to stop the Padma Bridge project, Anam called the completion of the bridge's construction Sheikh Hasina's "finest hour".
 At the same time, his newspaper has faced pressure from the Bangladesh government and intelligence agencies.
-Anam's newspaper suffered a short lived drop in revenue due to the Hasina administration withholding adverts from government departments.
-The government then lifted the ban and resumed adverts in The Daily Star and its sister publication Prothom Alo.
-Anam's newspaper now has to work within the confines of censorship due to the widely criticized Digital Security Act, which many Bangladeshi journalists want repealed.
+Anam's newspaper suffered a 40% drop in revenue due to the Hasina administration withholding adverts from government departments.
+50 firms were blocked from advertising in The Daily Star, including local and multinational companies.
+The ban on government adverts, which are a key source of revenue, was eventually lifted.
+Anam's newspaper had to work within the confines of censorship during Sheikh Hasina's premiership, including under draconian legislation like the Digital Security Act and Cyber Security Act.
+In the run up to the 2024 Bangladeshi general election, Anam wrote a critical piece which was satirically titled "Towards a 'free and fair election', indeed".

-Lawsuits

-During the government of Khaleda Zia in the 2000s, Anam faced defamation lawsuits from ruling BNP leaders.
-He was co-accused with Matiur Rahman, editor of the Bengali newspaper Prothom Alo.
-Anam's lawyer was Kamal Hossain.
-Anam was also found to be in contempt of court for reporting that a recently appointed judge had falsified his academic credentials; the court action had been filed by the judge's father.
-Under the Awami League government of Sheikh Hasina since 2009, Anam has faced 83 lawsuits, including 30 counts of criminal defamation.

-The lawsuits against Anam were criticized by PEN America.
+In 2016, Anam recalled that "many Awami League ministers and leaders publicly "walked out" of The Daily Star's 25th anniversary programme, because Prof Yunus was present there as the chief guest.
+They accused this paper and its editor of trying to "resurrect" an "enemy of Bangladesh", and also trying to "launch" the Nobel laureate into the public sphere again".
+Yunus became the chief adviser of Bangladesh after the fall of Sheikh Hasina.
+Anam interviewed Yunus in November 2024 during which Yunus remarked "We (interim government) are only facilitators, not rulers".